troup-system/troup-cm/SetupTroupNode.md

 # Create ansible user account

-Create the user account without shell (/bin/false), but create the home dir, so we can add the RSA keys later on:
+Create the user account with shell (/bin/bash) and create the home dir, so we can add the RSA keys later on:

 ```
-sudo useradd -s /bin/false -m ansible
+sudo useradd -m ansible
 ```

 # Add the authorized keys